 What's happening: A weather system is moving in.
 Clouds are building, wind is picking up, and conditions are changing.

 What bass do: This is often the best fishing of the entire frontal cycle.
 Bass tend to move shallower and feed more actively.
 The combination of increasing cloud cover, rising wind, and building current triggers what experienced anglers call the "pre-frontal feed."
+The science says this behavior is driven by the cloud cover, wind, and light changes — not the pressure drop itself — but the result is the same: fish get active [6, 14].

 Your playbook: